opennorth/opennorth.ca/README.md

 Add the image file to the [blog folder](https://github.com/opennorth/theme/tree/master/img/blog) in the [theme repository](https://github.com/opennorth/theme/).

-In Prose, enter the full image name (as in the example above) in the "Image" field.
+In Prose, enter the full image name (as in the example above) in the "Image" field. *Do not use the image upload in Prose.*

 If editing the file directly, add the image to the front matter at the top of the file.